top of page

 Finance: The Liquidity Frontier

-In the private markets, we’re seeing a similar shift.
-Tools like the Prime Unicorn Index are standardizing how we price late‑stage private companies, an essential step toward turning a multi‑trillion‑dollar “liquidity overhang” into a tradeable, transparent asset class.
-For allocators, innovation exposure isn’t limited to illiquid venture capital any longer; you can now underwrite it through benchmarks, indices, and structured products.
+In the private markets, a similar shift is underway.
+Tools like the Prime Unicorn Index are helping standardize how late-stage companies are priced.
+This is an important step toward turning what has historically been a multi‑trillion‑dollar “liquidity overhang” into a tradeable, transparent, and benchmarked asset class.

-Real‑World Innovation: Energy, Security, and Infrastructure
+Real-World Convergence: Energy, Security, and Infrastructure

 The most tangible macro impact of innovation is at the intersection of digital networks and real‑world systems.